benchopt/benchmark_mcp/README.rst

 |Build Status| |Python 3.6+|

-BenchOpt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
+Benchopt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
 Regression with the Minimax Concave Penalty (MCP) consists in solving the following program: